vmware-archive/octant/docs/FAQ.md

 Open Issues can be found here:
 - [Open Issues](https://github.com/vmware/octant/issues)

+## Q: Can Octant connect to multiple clusters at the same time?

+No.

+Octant can only connect to a single cluster at a time, but for convenience provides a context switcher that allows you to select the current context without the need to restart.

 ## Q: Why doesn't Octant support Feature X?

 Octant is a community driven project with contributions from volunteers around the world.